9 Best Spring Bar Tools for Your Watch

 How do you remove a spring bar without a tool?

-If your watch has pierced lugs, you can manage to reove the spring bars without any tools, for example by using a tooth pick since all you need to do is push the spring bar from the hole.
+If your watch has pierced lugs, you can manage to remove the spring bars without any tools, for example by using a toothpick since all you need to do is push the spring bar from the hole.
 But if you have a regular spring bar construction, it is not advised to avoid using a tool since doing this will be both difficult and can substantially increase the risk of scratching and damaging your watch.